 Seeing SLA statuses in views

-You can view SLA target status in the Next SLA Breach view column.
+You can view the SLA target status in the SLA and Group SLA view columns.

 The color of the SLA badge tells you how much time is left before the SLA is breached: